 For many, chromium (or chrome for short) is the material of choice for metal plating.
-Industries such as automotive and home appliances are commonly seen utilizing the material for its corrosion resistance benefits for metals and distinct shine.
+Industries in the automotive and home appliances space are commonly seen utilizing the material for its corrosion-resistant benefits for metals and its distinctive shine.
 Learning how to clean chrome plated metal safely and effectively will save you headaches and money!
 When searching on the Internet for how to clean chrome plated metal safely, you’ll come across various DIY methods.
 We’ll present some of the common DIY chrome cleaning myths on the Internet.
 We’ll present the pros and cons of those methods so that you can make your own decision on whether they are worth risking.
-Then, we’ll present the safest and most effective way to clean chrome plated metal in tip-top shape:
+Then, we’ll present the safest and most effective way to clean chrome plated metal.

 How to Clean Chrome Plated Metal–Safely!

 As with anything, safety comes first.
-When it comes to cleaning chrome plated metal, there are general habits that apply to any task, no matter how advanced.
-Regardless of the metal below the chrome’s layer, you don’t want to use harsh cleaners (we’ll get into that more soon) or cleaning agents not for use on chrome or metal.
-Although it protects, chrome can be damaged by some of these so-called DIY cleaning methods and harsh commercial chemicals.
+When it comes to cleaning chrome plated metal, there are numerous factors to consider.
+Regardless of the metal below the chrome’s layer, you don’t want to use harsh cleaners.
+Chrome can be damaged by some of these so-called DIY cleaning methods and harsh commercial chemicals.

-Speaking of chemicals, make sure you keep them contained!
-You don’t want to find your cleaning solution of choice making its way onto surfaces it doesn’t belong.
-Keeping it out of the way of pets, children, or any non-intended surface should be standard practice.
-Gloves are also very useful for protection from grime and rust that may come from surfaces.
-A simple, affordable material such as nitrile should do the trick.
+Keeping them out of the way of pets, children, or any non-intended surface should be standard practice.
+Gloves are also very useful for protection against grime and rust that may be on surfaces.
+A simple, affordable glove material such as nitrile should do the trick.
 Again, when dealing with harsh chemicals, always wear goggles!

 Getting the Best Clean

-The way you clean your chrome plated fixtures is dependent on the amount and kind of buildup.
-But before you go after rust, it may be of benefit to do an initial clean.
-If the surface also has a lot of dirt, gunk, or grime build-up, you want to be sure to get this off so that you know you are targeting the rust later on.
-The classic dish soap, water, and suds should work fine.
-A cloth or sponge will do, so long as it is not wool or otherwise very coarse.
+The way you clean your chrome plated fixtures is dependent on the amount and type of buildup.
+Before you tackle rust, it may be beneficial to do an initial cleaning.
+If the surface has a lot of dirt, gunk, or grime build-up, you want to be sure to get this off first.
+The classic dish soap, water, and suds should work fine, along with a cloth or sponge.

-You will want to remove this tough surface buildup before you start to clean.
-Rust comes about as the result of ongoing oxidation of the metal from moisture and air exposure.
-These two factors are inevitable more often than not, and over time, create a real hassle as far as removal.
-Humidity speeds up this process.
+You will want to remove any tough surface buildup before you start to clean.
+Rust is the result of ongoing oxidation of the metal from moisture and air exposure.
+These two factors are inevitable more often than not, and over time, create a real hassle.
+Humidity speeds up this rusting process.
 Items that get heavy exposure to the elements, such as your bumper or wheels, tend to be more corrosion-prone and require more attention.

 Whichever of the following methods you prefer, there are some things that stay the same throughout when it comes to how to remove rust from chrome.
-For one, after you’ve broken up the rust, make sure any loose bits of remnants are completely removed from the surface.
-This concluding habit should be as easy as a simple wipe or two, almost like dusting.
-Whatever cleaning solution you use should get the brunt of the job done, because no one wants to find themselves constantly going back over their own hard work!
+For one, after you’ve broken up the rust, make sure any loose bits of rust are completely removed from the surface.
+This should be as easy as a simple wipe-down.

 Foil Does the Trick?

-Even though water will do in most cases, heavily rusted surfaces could call for a little bit of a stronger solution of acidity.
-Adding some vinegar should do the trick.
-Though it may be tempting, don’t risk experimenting with other materials that seem similar in properties to aluminum foil.
+Aluminum foil seems harmless enough, though it may be tempting to experiment with other materials that seem similar to aluminum foil.
 Don’t risk it!
-Other such materials may remove the rust, but it may also add unneeded blemishes and scratches.
+Other such materials may remove the rust, but they may also add unneeded blemishes and scratches.
 Knowing how to clean chrome plated metal without needless damage is a must!

 Other Ways of Fighting Rust

-What if the aluminum method doesn’t seem like your cup of tea, yet you still need to know how to clean chrome plated metal with rust build up?
-An alternative form of rust removal is using the acidic solution in a different way.
-Taking a mild acid such as vinegar and simply applying it to the rust directly does a good job of breaking up the corrosion.
-Get a thorough coverage or soak if possible, both for around 10 minutes, depending on the amount of rust.
-Be sure to remove gently.
+What if the aluminum foil DIY method doesn’t seem like your cup of tea, yet you still need to know how to clean chrome plated metal with rust build-up?
+Another popular DIY rust removal recipe floating around the Internet suggests the use of an acidic solution.
+It claims that using vinegar and simply applying it to the rust directly could help in breaking up corrosion.
+It further states that you should try to thoroughly cover and soak the rust for about ten minutes, depending on the amount of rust build-up.

-With this in mind, a method to be wary of is commercial rust cleaning solutions.
+Yet another method to be wary of is commercial rust cleaning solutions.
 They may work, but these chemical blends also tend to be harsh.
 They require much more care when using as well since they can be a substantial health hazard when mishandled.
 These cleaners can also be a problem environmentally, especially when the cleaning of outside items is involved.
-Look to use vinegar or other mild acid, as they have the effectiveness, without the added risk.

 How to Clean Chrome Plated Metal the Right Way

-When doing general cleaning, you won’t need much abrasiveness in a scrubber.
-One rule of thumb is: If it’s good for glass, it’s good for chrome.
+One rule of thumb is that if it’s good for cleaning glass, it’s good for cleaning chrome.
 Glass is very sensitive in that it can be scratched and cracked even more easily.
-You want to treat the surface of your chrome similar to the way you treat your windows, as far as the material you use.
-This way, you ensure shine, without damage being done to your chrome.
-We’ll come back to this when we get to polishing.
+You want to treat the surface of your chrome similar to the way you treat your windows.
+This way, you ensure shine without damage being done to your chrome.

-Steer clear of scrubbers used for hard metals such as wool sponges or pads.
-Although it is a metal as well, a chrome finish is sometimes there to act as a decorative, shiny finish for the metal structure.
-It won’t hold up with abrasive-material friction.
-In fact, for basic cleanings, aim for an especially soft material such as a cloth or soft sponge.
-Practicing a plan of cleanliness also reduces the effort you eventually have to put in, in order to remove dirty buildup from a neglected finish.
+Without a doubt, steer clear of scrubbers used for hard metals such as wool sponges or pads.
+Although it is a metal as well, a chrome finish is there to act as a decorative, shiny finish for the metal structure.
+It won’t hold up with abrasive material friction.
+In fact, for basic cleanings, aim for especially soft material such as a cloth or soft sponge.
+Practicing a plan of cleanliness also reduces the effort you eventually have to put in to remove dirt buildup from a neglected finish.

 When your cleaning is done, it may be easy to forget to dry.
-No painter wants to present their work to the public, just for it to come off of the canvas along the way!
-Making sure to dry your chrome surface after cleaning prevents watermarks.
+Make sure to dry your chrome surface after cleaning to prevent watermarks from forming.
 For drying, look for a soft cloth such as a microfiber cloth.
 This material is not only soft, but it is also effective at absorbing moisture.
-Also, keep in mind to be gentle!

 Don’t Forget to Polish